Asifreza02/Grocery-website/README.md

-This is a full stack complete online grocery web-app, build by using Next.js 15, Tailwind, Stapi 5, and PostgreSQL database
+This is a full stack complete online grocery web-app, build by using Next.js 15, Tailwind, Express, and MongoDb database